 - Relapse prevention.

-Within a counselling session, a counsellor looks at the participant as a unique individual and uses patterns or episodes to identify what influences or creates a need to use substances.
+Within a counselling session, a counsellor looks at the resident as a unique individual and uses patterns or episodes to identify what influences or creates a need to use substances.

-The CBIT approach works on the principle of identifying the problematic use of the participant and then uses realistic goals within a structure to show they can be achieved.
+The CBIT approach works on the principle of identifying the problematic use of the resident and then uses realistic goals within a structure to show they can be achieved.